remyd1/racadm_init/README.md

 # racadm_init

-This code allows to initialize iDrac cards with basic commands.
+This code allows me to initialize iDrac cards with basic commands.

-For more complex operations, please look at https://github.com/openstack/python-dracclient
+If you need more complex operations, please look at https://github.com/openstack/python-dracclient

 Any update and forks are welcome.